Must-Haves For Home, Car & Backpack: Tick Removers.

 The aptly named Shearwater Flyer trail is a tip of the hat to CFB Shearwater.
 Formerly a busy military airfield, and one of the oldest in Canada, its reduced use is now as a heliport for 12 Wing Shearwater.
 Providing crucial search and rescue operations and maritime helicopter support, its still a busy place with helicopters coming and going regularly.

-Formerly part of the Musquodoboit Railway route, this section of rails-to-trails is part of a larger network of trails leading to Musquodoboit & beyond as part of the nation-wide Great Trail.
+Formerly part of the Musquodoboit Railway route, this section of rails-to-trails is part of a larger network of trails leading to Musquodoboit & beyond as part of the nation-wide Trans Canada Trail.
 Built & maintained by volunteers with the Cole Harbour Parks & Trails Association, it’s one of a few local examples of the awesome work they have done to make this area an outdoor recreation destination (thank them by donating).
 With the hugely popular Salt Marsh Trail and Cole Harbour/Lawrencetown Heritage Park adjacent to the trail along Bisset Rd., the Shearwater Flyer is a great way to get to and from, or as an addition to your planned route.

 Part of the extensive network of #rails-to-trails that extend throughout much of the province, these trails provide a perfect platform for biking, jogging, snowshoeing, cross country skiing & walking (albeit daunting on foot due to the long distances).
 As former railway routes, these trails are wide and flat, making them perfect as active transportation routes.
 Rather than biking along busy roads, crowded bike lanes or sidewalks, these rails-to-trails routes are always the most enjoyable way to get from ‘A to B’.